scottfr/SystemsBook/Environment/environment.md

 ~ Exercise

-Set up the model in Figure 16 to run with Time Step of .5.
-Compare the Tabular Display of this run with the results of the previous run above.
+Set up the above model to run with Time Step of 0.5.
+Compare the results of this run with the results of the previous run above.
 By making the time step smaller have we improved the accuracy of result?
 Why?

 ~ End Exercise

 Again the appropriate Time Step is one that captures the activity occurring within the model.
-In this case the Workers are in integers and Project Work days are in integers, and with the Time Units in days the appropriate Time Step is 1.
+In this case the Workers are in integers and Project Work in days, both of which are in integers, and with the Time Units in days the appropriate Time Step is 1.
 If there were events which happened in the model on the order of hours then you would have to decide whether to alter the model to run in hours or reduce the Time Step to ensure it was small enough so no interactions in the model were missed.

 ~ Exercise